-In December 2018 the Province of British Columbia released a revised edition of the British Columbia Building Code, based on the 2015 National Building Code of Canada.
-The 2018 Code includes a considerable expansion of the requirements in Division B, Part 4 (Structural Design) applicable to the loads exerted on a roof system by wind.
+In December 2018 the Province of British Columbia released a revised edition of the British Columbia Building Code, (the "Code") based on the 2015 National Building Code of Canada.
+The 2018 Code includes a considerable expansion of the requirements in Division B, Part 4 (see 4.1 Structural Loads and Procedures, 4.1.7 Wind Load) applicable to the loads exerted on a roof system by wind.
 The careful reader will note that these Part 4 requirements apply to all Part 3 buildings and to some Part 9 structures.